A solution to two old problems by Menger concerning angle spaces: Introduction

 In this paper, we provide a simple and general axiomatic definition of \emph{angle function} for spaces $\mathcal X$ that are not necessary metric or semi-metric (Definition \ref{defi.angle}).
 This eliminates the hassle of discussing the relation between the distance and angle functions a priori.
-We defend that the minimum structure that should be required for $\mathcal X$ in order to have a not artificial notion of angle is a \emph{relation of betweenness} $\mathcal B$.
-There exists recent bibliography studying this kind of spaces (see \cite{A.B, C.B}) and it is reviewed in the following section.
-Not only seems to us that this context is more natural to define angles, but it is also more general since every metric space $(\mathcal X,d)$ has a natural notion of \emph{betweenness}:

-This \emph{metric betweenness} is already captured in the definition by Menger \eqref{eq.defiangle}.
-Our definition has, in addition, one more requirement than the obvious generalization of \eqref{eq.defiangle} for spaces with a notion of \emph{betweenness}: the \emph{First Axiom of Collinearity}.
-This new axiom seems to us to be basic if we expect to obtain a reasonable notion of angle.
-So, for us, \emph{angle spaces} are triples $(\mathcal X,\mathcal B,\angle)$ where $\mathcal B$ is a \emph{relation of betweenness} and $\angle$ is an \emph{angle function} satisfying certain properties with respect to it.
-As usual, we say that a function between two angle spaces is \emph{conformal} if it preserves the angle.

-Once we have settled our framework, the rest of the article is devoted to solving the two problems proposed by Menger.
-Concerning the second one, since we are not restricted to the case in which the angle space is a metric space, we now split the problem in two parts:
+We defend that the minimum structure required for $\mathcal X$ in order to have a not artificial notion of angle is a \emph{relation of betweenness}.
+More about these relations is said in Section \ref{sect.b}.
+Once we have settled our framework, the rest of the article is devoted to solving the two problems proposed by Menger (Sections \ref{sect.prob1} and \ref{sect.prob2}).
+As it often happens with known results in the bibliography concerning embeddability of metric spaces in the Euclidean space $\mathbb E^n$, the characterization obtained in this article in response to Problem \ref{question.mengerec} may be impractical for spaces with an infinite number of points.
+But it may be of great interest for finite spaces, and in relation to some problems in Applied Mathematics.
+In Section \ref{sect.final} we give a glimpse of how this simple concept of angle function may be of interest in many branches of Mathematics, from machine learning to the classic Inscribed Square Problem.
+To conclude this paper, a list of three open problems, that can be regarded as a continuation of this work, is provided.